braedynl/CSE231-020-SS20/FAQ.md

 **6. How does this repository automatically stay up-to-date with the course website?**

 There are Python modules that allow you to [web scrape](https://en.m.wikipedia.org/wiki/Web_scraping), (collect data from websites).
-The code that keeps this page up-to-date does a few things: it updates the course schedule, syllabus, main README, and all project files.
-The update scripts can be found in /assets/.
-I update lab files myself because I tend to be more involved with them.
+The code that keeps this page up-to-date does a few things: it updates the course schedule, syllabus, home README, and all lab/project files.
+The update script can be found in /assets/update.py.

 The syllabus and home README have templates that you can find in /assets/templates/.
 There are "variables" encoded into the documents (words surrounded by colons like :this:) that my program simply finds and replaces with the proper information (like year, semester, location, etc.).
+Lab and project folders have their own README files, these are also updated via templates in a similar fashion.

 The course schedule on the home README literally has its HTML code (the code that displays the schedule) ripped straight from Dr. Enbody's website (the Due Dates page, specifically).
 My code disassembles the HTML and re-constructs it with links, standardized formatting, and hover text.
 So, yes, it's a program that writes a program in a way.